The Bankrate promise

 At Bankrate, we strive to help you make smarter financial decisions.
 To help readers understand how insurance affects their finances, we have licensed insurance professionals on staff who have spent a combined 47 years in the auto, home and life insurance industries.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation of .
 Our content is backed by Coverage.com, LLC, a licensed entity (NPN: 19966249).
 For more information, please see our .

-After getting approval on a home insurance claim, the insurer may choose to pay the contractor directly or pay you, the policyholder.
-Sometimes, you’ll receive a partial payout and have to submit more documentation to receive the rest.
+Once your home insurance claim is approved, the payout and repair processes begin.
+Your insurance provider may decide to pay you directly or the contractor responsible for your repairs.
+If your insurer pays you directly, you may receive a partial payout and have to submit more documentation to receive the rest.
 Other times, you could receive more than what the repair costs are.
 Knowing how a home insurance payout can affect premiums and what happens if you don’t use the full payment can help you decide what to do if you are ever in this situation.

-Why returning a payout does not decrease home insurance premiums
+Does returning a payout decrease your home insurance premium?

 Additionally, receiving overpayment for a claim is rare.
 You generally receive payment in stages, with the final check issued after the insurance company receives a certificate of completion to confirm both the final cost and the actual repairs.
 You may need to provide invoices and photographs to show that the work is completed.
 In some cases, your contractor may request a “direction to pay,” which asks that they be paid by the insurance company rather than the homeowner.
 In this situation, you may need to confirm the work was done properly before your home insurance company pays the contractor the final installment.

 How does a home insurance payout work?

 There are several steps that take place during the home insurance claim payout and repair process.